 3. Turn off your phone and computer.
 Don’t worry: There’s nothing happening on Instagram at 1 a.m.

 4. Read a book.
-Might we suggest How to Be a Person in the World by Heather Havrilesky of “Ask Polly”?
+Might we suggest one of these?
 Five pages in and you’ll feel your lids starting to get heavy.

 5. Set your thermostat between 65 and 68 degrees.
 That’s the sweet spot for a good night’s rest, according to science.

 6. Sleeping with a snoring spouse?
 Build a wall of pillows around your head to block out the noise.